Subject Lead: Miss D Brannan

 Goodness me there have been some very peculiar looking creatures in school today visiting our children in Nursery, Classes 1 and 2.
 Yes, it was Zoolab!
 Bringing with them snakes and snails and insects and even some furry creatures.
 I must say we do have some very brave children out there handling these exotic pets.

-This week all Classes 2 , 3 and 4 have visited the Life Centre in Newcastle.
-We've all have a brilliant time exploring the different exhibitions; especially the Space Zone.
+This week all Classes 2, 3 and 4 have visited the Life Centre in Newcastle.
+We've all had a brilliant time exploring the different exhibitions; especially the Space Zone.

 Click on the picture below to enter the Galleries' page.

 Today Class 3, Parent and Carers have taken part in a microscope workshop.
 The microscopes and equipment are on loan from the Royal Microscopical Society.
 It was quite a surprise when an enormous trunk, containing them all, arrived at school.
-As always we have worked hard; examining meteorites, iron filings, sugar to name a few of the specimens.
+As always, we have worked hard; examining meteorites, iron filings, sugar to name a few of the specimens.
 Probably the highlight of the morning was using the microscope clues to find out 'Who Dun It'.
-Who stole the jelly baby? ( and it wasn't Mrs Fielding as someone suggested).
+Who stole the jelly baby?

 (Click on picture to enter galleries page)